Joint care for dogs

 Choosing the right dog food for joint health

-The food your dog eats can also influence his joint health and mobility.
-Balanced nutrition is essential part of an active, healthy lifestyle for dogs.
+The food your dog eats can also influence their joint health and mobility.
 Balanced nutrition is an essential part of an active, healthy lifestyle for dogs.
 If you’re concerned about your dog’s joint health, ask your veterinarian about Hill’s Prescription Diet j/d.